 As a scheme coordinator, you may wish to do more and arrange events or other local activities to bring your neighbours together and help tackle local issues of concern to them.
 How much more you do is dependent upon the time and commitment you are prepared to give.

-What does an area coordinator do?
+What does an area/neighbourhood Coordinator do?

 An area coordinator is a lead point of contact for a group of Neighbourhood Watch schemes, connecting and supporting scheme coordinators, local police and partners, actively involving them in keeping their area safe.

 You can expect various kinds of support in your role as a Coordinator, in a national, regional and local way.

 From the Neighbourhood Watch Network you will receive:

 - Monthly eNewsletter with lots of useful information and top tips to develop your scheme/group

 - Opportunities to attend training workshops to develop skills and interact with fellow volunteers